Learn how to manually install and sideload OTA update on Android using the stock recovery or ADB.

 Take a note that you will first need the OTA update.zip package for your device before you follow the steps.
-You can find these zips either on forums like XDA or request a fellow mate to capture the OTA update.
+You can find these zips either on forums like XDA or request a fellow mate to capture the OTA update using our tutorial.

 Method 1: Sideload OTA Update using Stock Recovery “Apply update from SD card”

 The first method to sideload OTA update is by storing the OTA zip file on your phone’s internal/external storage.
 Then using the stock recovery to flash it.

 - Download the OTA package of the latest firmware.

 - Connect your Android phone to the PC and transfer the OTA zip file to the root of the internal or external storage.